NEW: COVID-19 hospitalizations still rising as Nevada reports 45 deaths

 CLARK COUNTY CASES, TESTING, DEATHS

-Of Nevada’s 1,691 new COVID-19 cases, only 42 percent of them — 712 — were reported in Clark County on Thursday, according to data released by the Southern Nevada Health District (SNHD) on Friday.
+Of Nevada’s 2,783 new COVID-19 cases, nearly 65 percent of them — 1,804 — were reported in Clark County on Thursday, according to data released by the Southern Nevada Health District (SNHD) on Friday.

 Like Nevada, Clark County is experiencing a resurgence in hospitalizations.